-1. Compile Information.
-The rating assessment begins with the compilation of detailed public and proprietary financial information, including audited annual and quarterly financial statements, regulatory filings, certified actuarial and loss-reserve reports, investment details and guidelines, reinsurance transactions, annual business plans and Best's Supplemental Rating Questionnaire.
-The primary credit analyst uses this information to develop a tailored meeting agenda for the annual rating meeting.
-The annual meeting is a key source of quantitative and qualitative information.

-2. Perform Analysis.
+- 1. Compile Information.
+The rating assessment begins with the compilation of detailed public and proprietary financial information, including audited annual and quarterly financial statements, regulatory filings, certified actuarial and loss-reserve reports, investment details and guidelines, internal capital models, Own Risk and Solvency Assessment (ORSA) reports, annual business plans and Best's Supplemental Rating Questionnaire (SRQ).
+The primary rating analyst uses this information to develop a tailored meeting agenda for the annual rating meeting.
+The annual meeting is a key source of quantitative and qualitative information. - 2.
+Perform Analysis.
 AM Best's analytical process incorporates a host of quantitative and qualitative measures that evaluate various sources of risk to an organisation's financial health, including underwriting, credit, interest rate, country and market risks, as well as economic and regulatory factors.
-The analysis includes comparisons with peers, industry standards and proprietary benchmarks, as well as assessments of operating plans, philosophy, management, risk appetite, and the implicit or explicit support of a parent or affiliate.

-3. Determine Best's Credit Rating.
-An initial rating recommendation is developed based on the analytical process outlined above.
+The analysis includes comparisons with peers, industry standards and proprietary benchmarks, as well as assessments of operating plans, philosophy, management, risk appetite, and the implicit or explicit support of a parent or affiliate. - 3.
+Determine Best's Credit Rating.
+An initial rating recommendation is developed and subsequently updated by a rating committee.
 Each rating recommendation is reviewed and modified, as appropriate, through a rigorous committee process that involves analysts and senior rating officers who possess relevant expertise.
 This committee approach ensures consistency of ratings across different business segments and maintains the integrity of the rating process and methodology.
 The final rating outcome is determined by one or more rating committees after a robust discussion of the pertinent rating issues and financial data.